Appointments, Answers, and the Weight of Numbers

 A Morning in Motion

-January 20, 2026 began like most weekdays do—getting Isabella, Zion, and Joey to school, then making sure Brandon and Jaden were out the door as well.
+January 20, 2026 began like most weekdays do—getting the kids to school and making sure everyone was out the door on time.
 It was one of those mornings where everything had to happen in the right order or the whole thing would fall apart.

 By around 9:30, I went to pick up Eve.
 We both had doctor's appointments scheduled at the same time.